LisetteTrejo/osticket-prereqs/README.md

-# osticket-prereqs <p align="center">
+# Ticketing System (osTicket) <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

 <h2>Description</h2>
 Project consists of learning how to use and install the osTicket system.
-I was able to create tickets as an end user and solve them as an administrator according to the ticket's SLA.
+I was able to create tickets as an end user and interact/close them as an administrator according to the ticket's SLA.
 I was also able to create users with assigned permissons according to their roles,departments, and teams.
 <br />